tim50687/What_I_Learned/leetcode/graph/dijkstra.md

 ### 743. Network Delay Time

-- Last node to be added in dijkstra tree will be the longest path among the shortest path.
+- Last node to be added in dijkstra tree have the longest distance from the source among the shortest path.
+Because each round, dijkstra will add the shortest distance from the source to the tree ( = shortest path to that node)

 #### Python code